bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 So the trade off there, if you do sort of more low level granular opcodes,  TLOV or check outputs, then everybody comes up with this standardized vault construction that you have to encode in script.
 And everybody's basically doing the same thing, but the script sizes are huge.
 And so these transactions end up being very costly.
-And I'm not even sure, to be honest, if you can get the same behavior from OpVault that you can just with those two opcodes, because there is some special logic around supporting immediate re-vaults during un-vaults and things like  that.
+And I'm not even sure, to be honest, if you can get the same behavior from `OP_VAULT` that you can just with those two opcodes, because there is some special logic around supporting immediate re-vaults during un-vaults and things like  that.
-So it's, I think  something  vaults is a really good example of even if you had the super futuristic flying car covenants, it's , well, maybe you still want to op_vault because it's a very common usage that you want to compress.
+So it's, I think  something  vaults is a really good example of even if you had the super futuristic flying car covenants, it's , well, maybe you still want to `Op_vAULT` because it's a very common usage that you want to compress.

 Antoine: 01:00:19

 Well, we don't know if it's yet a very useful, very used, well, very common use case.
 We don't know yet.
-And I don't think, well, I'm not buying that it would be so much more expensive to do with WP-5D to verify what you're doing with OpVault.
+And I don't think, well, I'm not buying that it would be so much more expensive to do with WP-5D to verify what you're doing with `OP_VAULT`.

 James: 01:00:34

-It could be, buT, nobody's shown me the scripts,  nobody's written me the scripts,  Show me the code.
+It could be, but, nobody's shown me the scripts,  nobody's written me the scripts,  Show me the code.
 People come up with these highfalutin proposals and it's , okay, maybe that sounds good and if I squint at it, I can interpret it in such a way, but , where are the patches?

 Rijndael: 01:00:51